- Revelation of God

 We practice water baptism by immersion administered by the local church.
 Local congregations may receive into membership those who have been baptized by another mode on their confession of faith.
 Persons who claim baptism as infants and wish to become members of a Mennonite Brethren congregation are to receive baptism on their confession of faith.

-In preparation for the fellowship of the Lord’s Supper, all believers should examine themselves.
-All those who understand the supper’s meaning, confess Jesus Christ as Lord in word and life, are accountable to their congregation, and are living in right relationship with God and others are invited to participate in the Lord’s Supper.
+In preparation for the fellowship of the Lord’s Supper, all believers examine themselves.
+All those who understand its meaning, confess Jesus Christ as Lord in word and life, are accountable to their congregation, and are living in right relationship with God and others are invited to participate in the Lord’s Supper.
 The normal pattern in the New Testament was that baptism preceded participation in the Lord’s Supper.

-We believe that Jesus calls people who have experienced the joy of new birth to follow him as disciples.
-By calling his followers to take up the cross, Christ invites them to reject the godless values of the world and offer themselves to God in a life of service.
+We believe that Jesus calls people who have experienced the joy of new birth to follow Him as disciples.
+By calling His followers to take up the cross, Christ invites them to reject the godless values of the world and offer themselves to God in a life of service.
 The Holy Spirit, who lives in every Christian, empowers believers to overcome the acts and attitudes of the sinful nature.
 Filled with love and gratitude, disciples delight to obey God.